Okolica szlachecka

-In Poland and Lithuania okolica szlachecka or akalica (in Lithuanian) is a kind of estate village (neighbourhood of the nobility), or a complex of several villages of the same first part of the name and different second part.
+In Poland and Lithuania okolica szlachecka or akalica, bajorkaimis (in Lithuanian) is a kind of estate village (neighbourhood of the nobility), or a complex of several villages of the same first part of the name and different second part.
 In the past, it was a single settlement, but later it has split, as the property has been divided into several inheritors.
-Such localities were usually inhabited by yeomanry (drobna szlachta).
-They are common in the borderland of Mazovia and Podlachia in Poland and in central and north-west part of Lithuania.
+Such localities were usually inhabited by petty szlachta.
+They were common in the borderland of Mazovia and Podlachia in Poland and in central and north-west part of Lithuania.
 Many frequent toponymic (often noble) surnames are derived from their names.